 Fall protection is an umbrella term for two types of systems:

-- Systems designed to arrest a free fall, and
+- systems designed to arrest a free fall, and

-- Systems designed to restrain a worker from reaching a fall hazard
+- systems designed to restrain a worker from reaching a fall hazard

 Fall protection systems can either be active or passive.

-Every active fall protection system secure a harnessed worker to an anchorage point with a lanyard, but there are some major differences between fall restraint, and fall arrest.
+Every active fall protection system secures a harnessed worker to an anchorage point with a lanyard.
+But there are some major differences between fall restraint and fall arrest.
 Which leads us to…

 - Fall restraint systems typically use a fixed-length lanyard to keep a worker’s center of gravity from going over a fall hazard leading edge